brechtm/rinohtype/DEVELOPING.rst

     Runs integration/regression tests.
 Each of these tests render a tiny document (often a single page) focusing on a specific feature, which means they also execute quickly.
 Their PDF output is compared to a reference PDF that is known to be good.
+This requires ImageMagick and either MuPDF's *mutool* or poppler's *pdftoppm* to be available from the search path.

 ``longrunning`` (not maintained, broken)
     Runs regressions tests that render larger documents.
 These tests take